2021 Los Angeles Rams season: Week 16: at Minnesota Vikings

-The Rams took an early lead and maintained their advantage throughout in securing their 10th win of the season that clinched an NFC playoff spot.
+The Rams took an early lead and maintained their advantage throughout in securing an NFC playoff spot with their 10th win of the season.
 Los Angeles drove 70 yards in 12 plays before Sony Michel scored on a 1-yard touchdown run.
-Michael turned in a season-best 131 yards on 27 carries, including 43 yards on five attempts which helped to set up a 32-yard field goal by Matt Gay to give L.A. a 10-0 lead.
-After the Vikings scored a field goal following a Matthew Stafford interception, Gay added a second field goal just before halftime to put the Rams ahead 13-3.
+Michel turned in a season-best 131 yards on 27 carries, including 43 yards on five attempts which helped to set up a 32-yard field goal by Matt Gay to give L.A. a 10–0 lead.
+After the Vikings scored a field goal following a Matthew Stafford interception, Gay added a second field goal just before halftime to put the Rams ahead 13–3.
 Minnesota linebacker Anthony Barr got a second interception that led to a 2-yard touchdown run by Alexander Mattison.
-Brandon Powell was named NFC Special Teams Player of the Week after returning a punt 61 yards for a score to extend the Rams' lead to 20-10.
+Return man Brandon Powell was named NFC Special Teams Player of the Week after returning a punt 61 yards for a score to extend the Rams' lead to 20–10.
 Stafford then threw a 7-yard touchdown pass to Odell Beckham Jr. early in the fourth quarter to put L.A. up by two touchdowns and Gay added a third field goal.
-Minnesota scored late to close to within 30-12 with just over a minute remaining, but Van Jefferson covered the onside kick attempt to preserve the Rams' victory.
+Minnesota scored late to close to within 30–23 with just over a minute remaining, but Van Jefferson covered the onside kick attempt to preserve the Rams' victory.
 Cooper Kupp again led the team in receptions with 10 catches for 109 yards while cornerback Jalen Ramsey and safety Taylor Rapp shared the team lead in tackles with seven each.